-Historically, the house, with its service buildings (now cottages), was built 1803 – 1810 in the then fashionable neo-classical styles by the present owner's 3xgreat-grandfather for his family.
-His son added the armorial stained glass window as a record, in striking colour, of the family's links to equally colourful characters like Harry Hotspur, Lady Jane Grey, and the Mitfords.
+The house, with its service buildings (now cottages), was built 1803 – 1810 in the then fashionable neo-classical styles by the present owner's 3 x great-grandfather for his family.
+His son added the armorial stained glass window (1st in the gallery of pictures below) as a record, in striking colour, of the family's links to equally colourful characters like Harry Hotspur, Lady Jane Grey, and the Mitfords.
 These links and more would be gladly explained!

 Brynygwin proves designer-suited for holidays away from modernity, rush and noise.
 Cars can park alongside their accommodation.
 Children and dogs can be safe in the enclosed cottage gardens, or free in the wider grounds.
 Wildlife lovers can enjoy birds, bats, badgers, and wild flowers.
 Fishermen can use our 100 metres of private riverbank and free permit to all the Dolgellau Angling Association waters.
 Walkers can set out in any direction with one of the many guidesheets provided.
 Mountain-bikers, narrow-gauge railway riders and castle connoisseurs find themselves ringed round with choice for their chosen pursuits.